 There is a real opportunity to advance Arab society, and the question is which political party will become the new and true home for the sector.

-Yoseph Haddad is the CEO of Together–Vouch for Each Other. an NGO which aims to bridge between the Arab sector of Israeli society with Israeli society as a whole.
+Yoseph Haddad is the CEO of Together–Vouch for Each Other, an NGO that aims to bridge the Arab sector of Israeli society with Israeli society as a whole.

 This article first appeared in Israel Hayom.

 With geographic, political and social divides growing wider, high-quality reporting and informed analysis are more important than ever to keep people connected.

 Our ability to cover the most important issues in Israel and throughout the Jewish world—without the standard media bias—depends on the support of committed readers.

 If you appreciate the value of our news service and recognize how JNS stands out among the competition, please click on the link and make a one-time or monthly contribution.